-Salary ranges for those who held a Bachelor of Science in Business Management as of 2014 included:
+PayScale.com reported salary ranges for those who held a Bachelor of Science in Business Management as of February 2016 included:

 Because of the structure of business management degree programs, students can also earn their degrees online or from home.
 Online and home-based business management programs are accredited just like their on-campus equivalents.
 Students are eligible to receive financial aid as well.
 Tuition might cover books, training equipment, instructional support and access to student services.